Tuning for Quantum Speedup in Directed Lackadaisical Quantum Walks: Directed lackadaisical quantum walk

 To obtain a broader perspective, Fig. \ref{fig:mean_wl} shows $\langle x \rangle$ at a fixed value of $t=100$ time steps as a function of $l$.
 For $l <1$, surprisingly classical walker travels farther than the quantum walker for any value of $\alpha$.
 This is the region to the left of the black vertical line in Fig. \ref{fig:mean_wl}.
 For $l=1$, both the classical and quantum walkers cover the same mean distance.
-Taken together, this regime illustrates the limitations of quantum advantage and shows that quantum walks need not always perform better than the corresponding classical walks.
+Taken together, this regime illustrates the limitations of quantum speedup and shows that quantum walks need not always perform better than the corresponding classical walks.
 For $l >1$, the classical walk is strongly restricted (region to the right of the black vertical line in Fig. \ref{fig:mean_wl}).
-In this regime, the quantum advantage is evident as the quantum walk outperforms the classical walk, and the extent of divergence from the classical walk depends on the choice of $\alpha$.
+In this regime, the quantum speedup is evident as the quantum walk outperforms the classical walk, and the extent of divergence from the classical walk depends on the choice of $\alpha$.
 Two main features in Fig. \ref{fig:mean_wl} must be pointed out.
 Based on Eq. \ref{eq:coin-a0}, it can be inferred that for $0 < \alpha \gtrsim 1$, to a first approximation, the mean position of the quantum walk is nearly independent of $l$, especially as $l \gg 1$.
 For $\alpha \gg 1$ and $l \gg 1$, we obtain a remarkable result that

 This is identical to the corresponding classical result $\langle x \rangle_{\rm cl} \propto \frac{1}{l}$.
-Though the mean position of both the classical and quantum walk decays as $l^{-1}$, the quantum walker maintains a mild quantum advantage with respect to the classical walker.
+Though the mean position of both the classical and quantum walk decays as $l^{-1}$, the quantum walker maintains a mild quantum speedup with respect to the classical walker.
 Both these features can be seen in the simulation results shown in Fig. \ref{fig:mean_wl}.

 Now, we provide analytical proof of $1/l$ decay for the mean position of lackadaisical directed quantum walk defined through the coin operator in Eqs. \ref{eq:coin}-\ref{eq:coin_basis} with $d=1$, and shift operator in Eq. \ref{eq:1D_shift}.
+For convenience we use the notations $\ket{0}$ and $\ket{1}$ for $\ket{\rightarrow}$ and $\ket{\circlearrowleft}$, respectively.
 Note that the coin operator in Eq. \ref{eq:coin} can be written as

 After $t$ steps of directed LQW, the state of the system will be $\ket{\Psi(t)} = \widehat{U}^t\ket{\Psi(0)}$, where\\

 A formal power series expansion of $U^t$ gives

 In the limit $l \gg 1$, the significant contribution will arise only from the first two terms.
 To simplify further, we note that